Provision Line Cards

 Termination Mode

 Sets the termination mode.
-When a session is terminated, the signal is reinitialized or is passed through without any changes.
+When a session is terminated, the signal is either reinitialized or passed through without any changes.

-For 40E-MXP card, it is Transparent by default but can be set to the other values as required.
+For the 40E-MXP card, the default mode is Transparent but can be changed to other values as required.

 Note